The BEN Breakdown: Brand Integration

 Branded entertainment helps brands reach these audiences by getting them inside the programming.
 Our research has shown that audiences prefer integration over interruption, with 64% of consumers stating that they’d rather watch streaming or premium cable over linear TV.

 How does branded entertainment work?
 We’ve answered the top questions we receive from marketers looking to become part of the conversation.

-Know Your Terminology – What is Entertainment Marketing, Branded Entertainment, Brand Integration, Product Integration, and Product Placement?
+What is Entertainment Marketing, Branded Entertainment, Brand Integration, Product integration, and Product Placement?

 Entertainment marketing is the umbrella term used to describe any brand marketing that occurs in or with entertainment.
 This umbrella category ranges from using licensed characters on packaged goods, celebrity images, or music for advertisements, to integrating products in streaming, TV, film or influencer programming.

 Entertainment Marketing has two branches: 1) Branded Entertainment; and, 2) Merchandising and Licensing.